Each year photographers from around the World submit their best, most creative personal images to

 These are my photographs in the exhibition...

-A regular contributor to stories featuring photography of wildlife and the natural world.
+A contributor to every issue of Lick Magazine with photography of wildlife and the natural world.

 Lick Magazine is the Ultimate Pet Lifestyle Publication for people with a passion for pets.
 The magazine is available to download on ISSUU.